Physical Examinations for Current Students

-Proof of a TB test with the past year is required.
+Proof of a TB test within the past year is required.
 This documentation is the responsibility of the parent or guardian.
 Each year, the district is required to submit summary data regarding student immunizations.
 This data does not include identifying student information.

 Each student entering school for the first time is required to submit proof of physical examination.
 Documents must be dated no more than 12 months prior to the start of the school year in which they are required, or the date of entrance to the school for new entrants.
 Additionally, students in the following grades are required to have a physical examination:

 This exam may be performed by either the school physician or preferably by the child's personal doctor.
 The documentation is the responsibility of the parent or guardian.
 Parents are asked to submit an emergency action plan (reviewed by child's doctor) for students identified with severe allergies.